 - Loss of talent and corporate knowledge

-- Brand damage, in the eyes of both customer and talent
+- Brand damage, in the eyes of both customers and talent

 - Failure to realise intended benefits.